systori/systori/README.md

 ## Development Environment

-For development of systori we've standardized on PyDev (if you prefer a different IDE and know how to set it up and maintain it, you're welcome to skip this section.).
+For development of systori you can use either PyCharm or PyDev.

 ### Install Oracle Java 7